 Gather your materials.
 You’ll need:

-- letters printed onto card stock (see my free patterns at the end of this post)
+- letters printed onto card stock (I am no longer sharing bottle cap letters, but you can get the patterns for the milk cap letters with the printables linked at the end of this post)

 - Mod Podge

 - 1.5-inch circle punch if making milk cap letters

 - 1-inch paper punch if making bottle cap letters

 - wide tipped paint brush

 - a collection of milk or bottle caps